New on the blogHave a look at my latest posts

 A linen table runner, a plain white vase with hydrangeas or meadow flowers, plus a stack of magazines and a candle in beige.
 Done.

-The buffet cabinet in summer mode
+The dresser in summer mode

 The summer reading corner